COVID-19: travel health notice for all travellers

 Drugs

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect lengthy jail sentences.
+Convicted offenders can expect lengthy prison sentences.

 Child sex tourism

-Cuba is actively working to prevent child sex tourism.
-A number of tourists, including Canadians, have been convicted of offences related to the corruption of minors aged 16 and under.
+Local authorities are actively working to prevent child sex tourism.
+Tourists, including Canadians, have been convicted of offences related to the corruption of minors aged 16 and under.

-Prison sentences range from 7 to 25 years.
+Prison sentences for this type of crime range from 7 to 25 years.
 Release on bail before trial is unlikely.

 Child Sex Tourism: It’s a Crime